-People will not throng the banks of lakes, rivers and sea along with their family, relations and friends this year to light bonfires due to the coronavirus situation and weather warning.
+People will throng the banks of lakes, rivers and sea along with their family, relations and friends and light bonfires to add colours to the festival.

 There will be exotic foods and drinks, besides music, dance, songs and making fun, on the occasion of the biggest summer celebration.

 All offices including government and private excepting the emergency services will remain closed till Monday.

 There are various events to go around in various parts of Helsinki and other parts of the country.

 For 60 years, many residents of Helsinki flock to Seurasaari, an island in the greater region of Helsinki to watch midsummer bonfires.

 The traditional Midsummer Eve celebrations on the island of Seurasaari will begin at 5:00pm on Friday and the celebrations continue all the way until midnight.

 Each year a lucky wedding couple is chosen who get to dance their wedding waltz on the main stage and light the bonfire on the Kyrösjärvi lake from a wooden church boat.

 The programme also includes other smaller bonfires, a Midsummer pole decorated in flowers, Finnish folk dances and a magic path where you can make spells in the enchanted night.

 Nowadays, Finnish Silverline offers boat trips from the Laukontori harbour.
 The cruise rate includes midsummer bonfire, dance and a coupe for sauna.